John Jeffreys (died 1689): Master of Kilmainham Hospital

 In 1684 when the Royal Hospital Kilmainham for old soldiers was founded, Sir Leoline Jenkins, the Secretary of State, a fellow Welshman and lifelong friend of Jeffreys, persuaded Ormonde, the founder, to accept Jeffreys as the first Master.
 Ormonde would have preferred a serving soldier, but Jenkins urged that Jeffreys "hath spent all his time and almost all his estate in the King's service, and hath done so with a very clear reputation".
 The salary of £300 a year was no doubt welcome to Jeffreys, even though, despite Jenkins' reference to his poverty, he was probably clear of debt by this time.
 James II, who succeeded to the throne the following year, continued him in office, despite his rumoured opposition to repeal the Test Act, on account of his "long service and sufferings".
-James also took seriously Jeffreys' petition of 1686 pleading for more resources: it seeks that within two years of the hospital's foundation most of the original sources of funding had dried up.
+James also took seriously Jeffreys' petition of 1686 pleading for more resources: it seems that within two years of the hospital's foundation most of the original sources of funding had dried up.